zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 Hardware and driver issues may cause performance problems when running Studio Pro.
 These issues can appear in form of dialog boxes opening and closing much more slowly than expected, and general slowness of the UI.
 In case the hardware problems cannot be solved, it is possible to mitigate these issues by turning the **Enable software rendering mode** setting on.
 Enabling this setting requires a restart of Studio Pro to take effect.
 Running the application with this setting on may increase the CPU usage.

+### Editor Tabs Closing Policy

+It is recommended to limit the number of open tabs (working areas) to improve the performance of Studio Pro.
+This option is enabled by default & set to a limit of 15 tabs (the user can disable this behaviour completely or change the limit value).
+The closing policy is not applied to tabs with unsaved changes.

 ## Advanced Tab

 ### Proxy Server